 3500 W. 106th St., Carmel, IN 46032 + 317-733-3033 + www.holytrinityindy.org

-Iconography in the Orthodox Christian Church is sacred art, spiritual in essence and in purpose.
+Iconography in the Orthodox Christian Church is sacred art, which is spiritual in essence and in purpose.
 Its functions are to enhance the beauty of a Church, to instruct the people about the Christian Faith, to provide examples for the faithful to emulate, and to serve as means of worshiping God and venerating His Saints.
 Icons have been in the Christian Church since the second century.

 Jesus Christ, the Theotokos, and the saints, when depicted alone, are presented frontally, facing forward, thus facilitating a direct relationship with the one who venerates.

-This style of iconography alters the proportions of the depicted person(s) and avoids naturalism, thereby emphasizing spiritual qualities.
+This style of iconography alters proportions of the depicted person(s) and avoids naturalism, thereby emphasizing spiritual qualities.
 For example, the eyes are disproportionately large, as they best express the inner person.

 Holy Trinity’s icons were written by Dr. George Kordis of Athens, Greece, and his team of artists, completing Phase 1 in 2013, Phase 2 in 2014, and Phase 3 (final Phase) in 2018.
 We are happy to share the beauty of the icons and our entire Church but are happier to share the message of God’s love.

 We welcome you to join us during our Divine Services which are posted on our website at www.HolyTrinityIndy.org.